 We tried a number of cloud storage solutions to back up our photos: Apple iCloud, Amazon Drive, Google Drive… but we ultimately settled on Microsoft OneDrive.
 That service provided the best storage/price ratio, device compatibility, and upload speed.

 While our phones are our most important hardware as travelers, our computers are what make it possible to work as digital nomads.
 Once again, we tried to cover both the dominant ecosystems for maximum software compatibility.
-Kevin uses a Microsoft Surface Pro 4.
+Kevin originally used a Microsoft Surface Pro 4.
 We’ve had so many issues with ours that we can’t help but recommend against it↗.
+Recently he switched to an HP Spectre x360.
+Chunkier and less sexy than the Surface, but far more featured and a much better value.

 We’ve picked up a small number of entertainment devices to keep our spirits up on the road.
 After our first year of travel demonstrated the expense and unreliability of finding English-language books around the world, Danielle finally caved and bought a Kindle.
 So, it’s not quite the same as reading on paper.
 But it does make it much easier to keep up a constant flow of literature.